 *Please note as of Spring 2013, the minimum grade acceptable in a course for the major is a C- with the exception of ENG 480GW — Junior Seminar GWAR, which requires a minimum grade of a C. The minimum grade point average for the major remains 2.0.
 If you have any questions, please see your faculty advisor.

 The Literature major B.A.
 Checklist (pdf) is designed to help students keep track of their progress through the major.
 Please bring this checklist to all meetings with any faculty advisor.

 What follows are a few general advising tips students should keep in mind:

 - Literature majors should be sure to begin with 6-units of lower-division literature (2 courses).
 These courses can be transfer courses, or taken at SF State.
-Lower-division literature courses offered by the Department of English have the ENG prefix and are numbered between 230 and 280.
+Lower-division literature courses offered by the Department of English at SFSU wil generally be an ENG 250 course (variable topics).

 - Lower-division literature courses outside the ENG prefix can also count, but require an advisor’s approval.
 Be sure any non-ENG course you want to take for this requirement will count by checking with an advisor.

 - ENG 480: Junior Seminar is the “Graduation Writing Assessment Requirement” (GWAR) course for all English majors; it is also considered the “portal” course for the major.
 Therefore, ENG 480 should be taken immediately after completing, or concurrently with, any lower division course work a student needs.